cicerojones/post-tonal-overtone/src/post_tonal_overtone/org_files/README.md

 1. first-steps

-2. wiki-getting-started
+   1. use-piano-to-play-post-harmonies.org

-3. modeling-musical-time
+   2. build-voice-leading-engine

-4. using-post-tonal-harmonies
+2. modeling-musical-time

-5. build-voice-leading-engine
+3. wiki-getting-started

 Which means that there should be a simple first document, which